 Cyber Hygiene Tips

-To increase the cybersecurity of your organization, consider the following recommendations:
+To increase the efficacy and strength of your cybersecurity strategy within your organization, consider the following recommendations that can improve employee cyber hygiene as well:

 - Establish a protocol for employees to use strong passwords, change their passwords often, and use multi-factor authentication.